LidiaMorejudo/LanguageStoreProject2/README.md

 FINDA A TUTOR PAGE
 I added some information in the findatutor javascript file.
 Specifically, a new tutor and code for also the book a lesson page.
 However, then the form on the find a tutor page stopped working.
 It did not display the tutors details.
 I thought it was because of the added javascript code.
 However, even when removed it still did not work.
 After quering with online AI support, the answer was that I had missed a comma between two items of the tutor array.
 Once this sorted the page worked again.

+BOOK A CLASS
+When click to select a specific lesson, a message confirming the booking comes up.
+However, when clicking okay the page threw an error.